Dental Hygiene – Henderson, NV

-Let Us Give Your Teeth a Five-Star Treatment
+Give Your Teeth a Five-Star Treatment

-Generally, we recommend that our patients schedule a dental hygiene appointment twice a year – usually in conjunction with their regular check-up.
+Generally, we recommend that our patients schedule a dental hygiene appointment twice a year – usually in conjunction with their regular checkup.
 During this appointment, our dedicated dental hygienist will thoroughly clean your teeth and gums, ensuring that they’re free of plaque and tartar.
 They will also polish them!
-Of course, if your mouth shows signs of gum (periodontal) disease, we may need to schedule a separate appointment for you so that we can address the problem with more detailed methods.
+Of course, if your mouth shows signs of gum (periodontal) disease, we may need to schedule a separate appointment for you so that we can address that problem with more detailed methods.

 It’s important to remember that while plaque can be easily cleansed with regular tools found at home, built-up tartar cannot be removed from your teeth without the help of a professional.
 That’s why it’s so important to attend regular hygiene appointments with Dr. Noorda and his accomplished team!

-Practice Good Oral Health Habits Right At Home
+Good Oral Health Habits Right at Home

 Remember, good dental hygiene begins at home!
 Careful, frequent brushing at least two times a day should prevent the accumulation of plaque on the teeth and help keep tartar from forming.
 Additionally, make sure to floss at least once a day in order to get rid of plaque and food particles that stick between the teeth, which can cause irritation to the gums.
 If we see any indication that you might not be brushing or flossing properly, we’ll be happy to show you some techniques and answer any questions you have.